zeeman-effect/maiar-ai/website/docs/05-core-utilities/getObject.md

 1. **Schema Definition**: You define a Zod schema that describes the structure and types of data you want to extract.
 2. **Prompt Generation**: The utility generates a specialized prompt that includes the schema description.
-3. **LLM Processing**: The LLM processes the prompt and returns a JSON response.
+3. **Model Processing**: The model processes the prompt and returns a JSON response.
 4. **Validation**: The response is validated against your schema to ensure type safety.
 5. **Retries**: If validation fails, the utility automatically retries with more specific instructions.